 - Family members of EEA nationals with right of UK permanent residence under the EEA Regulations

-If you have ILR under the EU Settlement Scheme, you do not need to apply for documentary evidence of your status.
+If you have been granted ILR under the EU Settlement Scheme, you do not need to apply for documentary evidence of your status.

-If you’ve been away for less than 2 years but you’ve lost your documentation, you can get a replacement BRP.
+If you’ve been away for less than 2 years but you’ve lost your documentation, you should apply for a replacement BRP.

 If you were settled in the UK on 1 January 1973, or arrived before 1988, you may be eligible under the Windrush Scheme to apply for evidence of your status.